noadrow/Compiled_CpG_methylation_tools/README.md

 # NOTE:
-unfourtnly currently i cannot upload the complied vesion and the original dataset that has been used but you can complie it yourself using pyinstall, description are avialable
+unfourtnly currently i cannot upload the complied vesion and the original dataset that has been used but you can complie it yourself using pyinstall. description are avialable in installation_protocol.txt file

 corrently there is 3 scripts:
 1) Id_to_bed